Medicare/Medicaid Provider Number (MPN)

 Why are MPNs an important metric for healthcare?

-An MPN is issued by CMS and used by Medicare for surveys, certification, and patient assessments.
+An MPN is issued by the Centers for Medicare and Medicaid Services (CMS) and used by Medicare for surveys, certification, and patient assessments.
 A facility must pass a Medicare survey/inspection to obtain an MPN.
 Providers that do not participate in the Medicare program will not have an MPN.